Open Thread 108.75

 Subscribe via Email

 James Koppel Coaching teaches software engineers how to spend less time debugging and write robust future-proof code.
 We’ve helped SSC readers be more confident in design decisions and articulate in code reviews.
 Advanced Software Design courses offered live and online.
-Throne is a community for live conversation built around user-created, internet-scale chat rooms.
-You can think of it as a real-time version of Reddit.
-Check out the #SlateStarCodex discussion channel or host your own AMA!

 AISafety.com hosts a Skype reading group Wednesdays at 19:45 UTC, reading new and old articles on different aspects of AI Safety.
 We start with a presentation of a summary of the article, and then discuss in a friendly atmosphere.